wp-plugins/customericare-livechat/readme.txt

 Latest versions of IE, Safari, Firefox, Chrome, Opera and others! :)

+= Does it work on mobiles? =

+Yes.
+CustomerICare will display with no problem on mobile devices!

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.